Renewal Rate, what does that exactly mean?

 One of the foremost benefits of tracking the renewal rate is leveraging trends that have a great impact on customers and revenue.
 Downward trends are easier to spot on month-to-month renewal rate measurements than with other metrics, such as retention rate or aggregate churn.
 Depending on your business, there may be more actionable insights to be gleaned from tracking renewal rates for different customer segments or cohorts as well.
 Recognizing these patterns early is key to taking proactive and strategic action for customer success managers.

 As mentioned earlier, a high renewal rate means customers continually derive some value from your solution and are, to some extent, successful with it.
 Hence, the renewal rate is a measure of customer satisfaction across the board.
 Therefore, companies that pay attention to renewal rates can understand the level of customer satisfaction, address pain points, and improve on customer favorites.
 Thereby, creating a successful environment where customers are happy to stay.

 The value of customer success lies in maximizing monetary and non-monetary value for businesses and their customers.
 For this reason, customer success teams should own renewals.
 Renewal rate measurements and trends then provide a holistic view of the effectiveness of customer success teams and prove their ROI.

 4. Predict Growth and Revenue

 Customer and revenue renewal rates can be used to forecast future growth.
-Not only can SaaS businesses access their current customer success engagement, they can make more informed predictions as more customers and revenue are retained.
-Accurate forecasts helps with guiding marketing, budgeting, goal-setting, and uniting all departments towards meeting set goals.
+Not only can SaaS businesses access their current customer success engagement, but they can also make more informed predictions as more customers and revenue are retained.
+Accurate forecasts help with guiding marketing, budgeting, goal-setting, and uniting all departments towards meeting set goals.